deltafi/deltafi/deltafi-docs/public/docs/flows.md

 ## Egress Flows

-Egress Flows subscribe to Domains and Enrichment in the same manner as Enrich Flows.
-Egress consists of a Format Action, 0 to many Validate Actions, and an Egress Action.
+Egress Flows steer data through a required Format Action, an optional series of Validate Actions, and a required Egress Action.

+Format Actions are triggered when the DeltaFile contains all the Domains and Enrichments required by the action.
+The `requiresDomains` and `requiresEnrichments` lists are optional.

 ```json
 {